sjbiaga/kittens/nat-4-list/README.md

 Based on those operators, implement a typeclass instance `kittensʹListMonad` of the `Monad` typeclass for `ʹ.List`; and give an implementation of a natural transformation `list` from `ʹ.List` to `scala.collection.immutable.List`, accompanied by some examples.
-(Hint: the implementation of `tailRecM` should also be stack safe, using the `cats.Eval` monad, but not through the `ʹ.List.foldRight` stack safe method.)
+(Hint: the implementation of `tailRecM` should also be stack safe, using the `cats.Eval` monad, but _not_ via the `ʹ.List.foldRight` stack safe method.)

 Solution